RenceChi/HopePMS-Product-Management-System/src/docs/test-log.md

 - **Notes/Issues:**
   - Double login bug still exists.
-  - New user record_status is 'ACTIVE' already.
+  - New user record_status is 'ACTIVE' already instead of 'INACTIVE'.
   - Google OAuth user is pending approval, but no user added to table in database.
   - Directly accessing routes regardless of authorization forces log out.